bocahrokok/threejs/README.md

 Sangalabror Pujianto 18/429296/PA/1868

 # how to run the code
-1. open using vscode ;
+1. open using vscode
-2.install html local server extension;
+2. install html local server extension;
 3. run it locally

 # explanation;